By Margaret O’Connor

 I was not overjoyed the day my parents announced over dinner that I was soon to have a new baby brother or sister.
 I had enjoyed being the youngest for nearly 8 years.
 Proverbial pride and joy soon replaced the resentment of my displacement when I held my brother for the first time.
 My enamorment grew stronger in the months that followed as I showed him off like a trophy to jealous friends and admiring neighbors.

 Although I perceived him as gifted, my parents noticed that his thoughts often seemed confused and his language skills were delayed.
 In addition, he was somewhat rigid in his behavior and his eye contact was poor.
 My mother began her role as advocate for him when she pressured his school to test him upon entering kindergarten.
-He was labeled learning disabled, with average intelligence but below average language skills.
+He was diagnosed with learning disabilities, with average intelligence but below average language skills.

 I first realized the seriousness of my brother’s learning problems when my weeping mother returned from getting the results of a recommended neurological evaluation.
 Although there had been no findings on any formal test, the neurologist reported that John was brain damaged.
 There was such a sense of finality and destiny in that term that it scared all of us and the insensitive neurologist did little to give us hope for the future.